rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    but I may want to write it earlier.)  `alphabetize` calls sort! (so it should be `alphabetize!`.
 Mixes snake_style and camelCase for variables.
    Mixes puts and return strings.
 (Dragon example. ...)
+1. One of the assessment notes (see below).
+1. Annotation software?: `sketches/annotating-the-web`.

+New "soon", normal length or possibly long (teaching)

 1. Rubrics.
 1. Advising assignment (for Joyce).
 1. Detailed learning outcomes for CSC 151.